Jehan Daruvala

-Jehan Daruvala (born 1 October 1998) is an Indian racing driver currently driving for MP Motorsport in Formula 2 and acting as reserve driver for the Mahindra Racing Formula E team.
+Jehan Daruvala (Marathi pronunciation: [d͡ʒeˈɦɑn daːruːvaːlaː]; born 1 October 1998) is an Indian racing driver who last raced in the Formula E for Maserati MSG Racing.
 He was a protégé of the Force India F1 team, after being one of three winners of a 'One in a Billion hunt' organized by the team in 2011.
 He is also a former member of the Red Bull Junior Team.

 Early life

 Daruvala was born in Mumbai to Khurshed and Kainaz Daruvala, a Parsi family.
 He studied at Bombay Scottish School, Mahim.
-His father Khurshed is the current MD of Sterling & Wilson, an associate company of Shapoorji Pallonji.
+His father Khurshed is the current Chairman of Sterling & Wilson, an associate company of Shapoorji Pallonji.

-Career
+Junior racing career

 Karting

 Daruvala started karting at the age of thirteen in 2011, participating in many events across his karting career.
-He won the 2012 Asia-Pacific Championship and 2013 Super 1 National Championship titles as champion and many other series as vice champion across Asia and Europe.
+He won the 2012 Asia-Pacific Championship and 2013 Super 1 National Championship titles as champion and many other series as runner up across Asia and Europe.
 Daruvala placed third in the 2014 Karting World Championship.
 He was coached by Rayomand Banajee who recognised his talent early on and was instrumental in laying the foundations for his future success.